-- seven days or lead to an E/M service or procedure within the next 24 hours or soonest available appointment. - Must be patient-initiated - Virtual Check-Ins Phone Call.
+- Adhere to "7/24" rules: cannot be billed if the services originate from a related Evaluation & Management (E/M) provided within the previous seven days or lead to an E/M service or procedure within the next 24 hours or soonest available appointment - Must be patient-initiated - Virtual Check-Ins Phone Call.
 Five to ten minutes of medical discussion described as a brief communication technology-based service (audio-only real-time telephone interactions) by a physician or other qualified health care professional who can report evaluation and management services.
-This is a great option to determine if a patient needs a virtual or in-person office visit. - 2.
-Store and Forward Remote Evaluation of Recorded Video and Images.
+This is a great option to determine if a patient needs a virtual or in-person office visit. - Store and Forward Remote Evaluation of Recorded Video and Images.
 Includes interpretation with follow-up with the patient within 24 business hours.
 This option is great for wound management, post-operative follow-up of a surgical site, dermatologic complaints, and more. - 3.
 E-Visits are online digital E/M services provided over seven days and are non-face-to-face, digital communications using a secure patient portal.
 Patients who use this option tend to like it, but use may be limited due to going having to go through the patient portal.